 Rincon - Located on the western end of the island, the sleepy surfing town of Rincon is one of Puerto Rico's most visited and celebrated spots.
 About 90 miles from San Juan, Rincon will tug at your heart with its beautiful sunsets, private beaches, and quaint hotels.
 Because it's a few hours from San Juan, Rincon is secluded, less touristy (aside from the many Americans who moved to open up shops and restaurants after they fell in love with the area), and romantic.

 El Convento Hotel - This former Carmelite convent has been a fixture in the walled city of Old San Juan since 1651.
-All rooms and suites of the yellow-hued hotel are individually decorated and enjoy views of Old San Juan or the bay.
-Additional amenities include top-notch restaurants, a pool and Jacuzzi, and wonderful courtyard home to a 300-year-old fruit tree.
+All rooms and suites within the yellow-hued hotel are individually decorated and feature views of Old Town or the city’s namesake bay.
+Additional amenities include top-notch restaurants, a pool and Jacuzzi, and a quaint courtyard that houses a 300-year-old fruit tree.

-La Concha Resort - A cool and sophisticated property located in the Condado area of San Juan.
-The chic beach hotel boasts three pools (including a lovely Infinity pool overlooking the sea), a fantastic dining spot, casino, and gym.
+La Concha Resort - This sophisticated property in the Condado area of San Juan has three pools (including an infinity pool overlooking the sea), one of the island’s premier restaurants, Perla (you eat literally inside a replica clam shell), a bustling casino, and more.

 Hacienda Tamarindo - A perfect honeymoon treat on Vieques Island.
 The inn offers 17 well-appointed rooms, each designed and decorated by the owner.
 On top of meticulous hilltop grounds, the hotel features a lovely pool and serves breakfast daily.

-St. Regis Bahia Beach Resort - A luxurious resort situated in a remote location just east of San Juan and close to El Yunque National Forest.
-Expect first-rate amenities like spacious guest rooms with terraces, top-notch restaurants, a terrific spa, massive pool, tennis courts, and a golf course.
-Luxury doesn’t get much better than this.
+St. Regis Bahia Beach Resort - If you’re looking for a bit more privacy, book a say at this luxurious resort, situated in a remote corner, just east of San Juan.
+Expect first-rate amenities like spacious guest rooms with terraces, top-notch restaurants, a full-service spa, tennis courts, and a golf course.
+If you feel inclined to go off-property, El Yunque National Forest is right nearby.

 Caficultura - Don’t miss breakfast at this fabulous coffee house off Plaza Colon in Old San Juan.
-Snag a table with a view and take in the charming ambiance while indulging in favorite menu items like coconut French toast.
+Snag a table with a view and take in the charming ambiance while indulging in menu standouts like coconut French toast.